-On October 5, 2021 Council adopted Resolution No. 21-098 affirming findings related to AB 361 and authorizing the City Manager and legislative bodies of the City of Cupertino to meet exclusively by teleconference in accordance with Government Code section 54953(e)(3) and other applicable provisions of the Brown Act through December 2, 2021 (Attachment B).
-Council made additional findings necessary to extend the authorization for 30 days on November 2, 2021.

-Council may make either or both of the permitted findings to further extend the time to allow teleconference meetings to continue.
+On December 21, 2021 Council adopted Resolution No. 21-126 affirming findings related to AB 361 and authorizing the City Manager and legislative bodies of the City of Cupertino to meet exclusively by teleconference in accordance with Government Code section 54953(e)(3) and other applicable provisions of the Brown Act through December 30, 2021 (Attachment B).
+Council may make either or both of the permitted findings to extend the time to allow teleconference meetings to continue.
 The Santa Clara County Health Officer continues to recommend that governmental entities limit indoor activities to protect participants who are not fully vaccinated.
-(Health Officer Order, June 21, 2021.)
-In addition, state Department of Industrial Relations Emergency Temporary Standards continue to require or recommended based on evidence that indoor activities continue to present imminent health and safety risks, particularly for unvaccinated individuals.
+(Health Officer Order, August 2, 2021.)
+In addition, state Department of Industrial Relations Emergency Temporary Standards continue to require or recommend social distancing in certain circumstances.
+These measures are required or recommended based on evidence that indoor activities continue to present imminent health and safety risks, particularly for individuals who are not fully vaccinated.
 It is therefore recommended that Council adopt the Draft Resolution authorizing continued teleconference meetings for the City of Cupertino's legislative bodies in order to protect the health and safety of all attendees and participants, particularly those who are unvaccinated (Attachment A).